evolvingstuff/vdw2/content/posts/the-dutch-are-no-longer-re-embursed-for-vitamin-d.md

 │   inner_content: `People belong to this vulnerable group if they have at least 1 of these characteristics. %%%This was selected because people often have more than 1 issue.`
 │   children:
 │   ├── TextNode
-│   │   full_match: `People belong to this vulnerable group if they have at least 1 of these characteristics. %%%This was selected because people often have more than 1 issue.`
-│   │   inner_content: `People belong to this vulnerable group if they have at least 1 of these characteristics. %%%This was selected because people often have more than 1 issue.`├── TextNode
+│   │   full_match: `People belong to this vulnerable group if they have at least 1 of these characteristics. ` │   │   inner_content: `People belong to this vulnerable group if they have at least 1 of these characteristics. ` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   full_match: `\npeople with difficulty keeping oversight of their medicines;\npeople with osteoporosis;\npeople with a language barrier or an immigration background;\npeople with a low level of education;\npeople with low socio-economic status;\npeople with generally ill health;\npeople with limited health literacy;\npeople with low-level literacy.\n\n`
+│   │   full_match: `This was selected because people often have more than 1 issue.` │   │   inner_content: `This was selected because people often have more than 1 issue.`├── TextNode │   full_match: `\npeople with difficulty keeping oversight of their medicines;\npeople with osteoporosis;\npeople with a language barrier or an immigration background;\npeople with a low level of education;\npeople with low socio-economic status;\npeople with generally ill health;\npeople with limited health literacy;\npeople with low-level literacy.\n\n`
 │   inner_content: `\npeople with difficulty keeping oversight of their medicines;\npeople with osteoporosis;\npeople with a language barrier or an immigration background;\npeople with a low level of education;\npeople with low socio-economic status;\npeople with generally ill health;\npeople with limited health literacy;\npeople with low-level literacy.\n\n`├── BoldNode
 │   full_match: `__Study results: most people continued taking vitamin D%%%The study shows that a large proportion of vulnerable people have continued to take vitamin D:__`
 │   inner_content: `Study results: most people continued taking vitamin D%%%The study shows that a large proportion of vulnerable people have continued to take vitamin D:`
 │   children:
 │   ├── TextNode
-│   │   full_match: `Study results: most people continued taking vitamin D%%%The study shows that a large proportion of vulnerable people have continued to take vitamin D:`
+│   │   full_match: `Study results: most people continued taking vitamin D` │   │   inner_content: `Study results: most people continued taking vitamin D` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   inner_content: `Study results: most people continued taking vitamin D%%%The study shows that a large proportion of vulnerable people have continued to take vitamin D:`├── TextNode
+│   │   full_match: `The study shows that a large proportion of vulnerable people have continued to take vitamin D:` │   │   inner_content: `The study shows that a large proportion of vulnerable people have continued to take vitamin D:`├── TextNode
 │   full_match: `\n`
 │   inner_content: `\n`├── ListItemNode
 │   full_match: `*65% continued to use vitamin D and now pay for it themselves.
 The main reason is that people consider vitamin D necessary for their health. `